clunkey/Twitch-AdsManager-StreamDeck/README.md

 * `"sha256Hash": "{YOUR_SHA_HASH}"` <-- e.g. `"abcdefghijklmnopqrstuvwxyz123456abcdefghijklmnopqrstuvwxyz123456"`, there will be a different hash for each button; don't copy from one to the other

 ## Testing
 You should be able to test each action now.
-If it doesn't work right away, troubleshoot with these steps in you API Ninja action:
+If it doesn't work right away, troubleshoot with these steps in your API Ninja action:
 1. Set **Response Shown** to `*`
 2. Check **Save Response Shown to file** and set a **Response Filename**
 3. Press the button again.
 Your response from Twitch will be saved to that file.